Welcome to the Alchitry Labs V2 repo! It is now in beta, so give it a try and report any issues to the issues pages.

 This rewrite is using Jetpack Compose which I've been using fairly extensively on other projects and will let me build much better custom UI elements.
 For example, the old wave viewer was fairly limited even though the code for it is already a complicated mess.
 Compose should let me rewrite this in a much cleaner way.

-- Linux or Windows (macOS can be used, but the build tools rely upon Vivado/iceCube2 and do not support macOS)
+- Linux or Windows (macOS can be used, but the proprietary build tools rely upon Vivado/iceCube2 and do not support macOS)

 - Intellij